-We’ve all seen the numbers – people with Type 1 diabetes are expected to have a shorter lifespan than non-diabetics by about 20 years, and people with Type 2 diabetes are expected to have a shorter lifespan than non-diabetics by about 10 years.
+We’ve all seen the numbers – people with diabetes type 1 life expectancy have a shorter lifespan than non-diabetics by about 20 years, and people with diabetes type 2 life expectancy have a shorter lifespan than non-diabetics by about 10 years.
 These are positive numbers compared to previous studies ten to twenty years.
 People with Diabetes have a lot more resources at their disposal to help them live a healthy life, and a long and prosperous life.

 That being said, life expectancy has a lot to do with what an individual does to manage his or her diabetes and other lifestyle factors.
 There is no getting around the fact that diabetes is hard one your body, but you have the power to ameliorate some of the effects of diabetes with your lifestyle choices.
 It’s not so much diabetes itself but how it progresses that will affect not only how long you live but your quality of life.
 You have the power to affect both your choices.

 A diagnosis of diabetes may just prompt you to do what you should have been doing all along – eating well and exercising.
 A recent report suggested that reaching and maintaining a healthy weight and lowering blood glucose levels can help to reverse Type 2 diabetes.
 This isn’t always the case for everybody, so please consult with your medical advisors.

 Your medical provider can help you create a diet and exercise regimen, or you can consult with a nutritionist and/or personal trainer.
 Either way, making healthier choices will help you physically as well as emotionally.
 Be aware though that you must commit to these healthier choices for the long run – while weight loss can result in remission of Type 2 diabetes if you regain that weight you are likely to relapse due to the fat in the liver and pancreas.
 So, for this reason, you want to start a fitness routine that you can stick to.